JimGBritt/AzurePolicy/AzureMonitor/Scripts/README.md

----
-title: Step by Step on Using the Create-AzDiagPolicy.ps1 PowerShell script
-description: Step by step process to cover how to leverage the Create-AzDiagPolicy.ps1 to create Azure Diagnostic Policies supporitng Log Analytics and Event Hubs.
-author: jimgbritt
-ms.author: jbritt
-ms.date: 11/01/2019
-ms.topic: conceptual
-ms.service: cloud management
----
 # OVERVIEW OF CREATE-AZDIAGPOLICY.PS1

 **Create-AzDiagPolicy.ps1** is a script that creates Azure Custom Policies supporting Azure resource types that support Azure Diagnostics logs and metrics.
 Policies can be created for both Event Hub and Log Analytics sink points with this script.
 In addition, this script will only provide the policies for the resource types you have within the Azure Subscription that you provide either via the cmdline parameter -SubscriptionId or by selecting a subscription from the menu provided.